bigwinters/blog/posts/2018-03-20_Creating-this-Blog.md

 title: Creating this Blog
 ---

-As you may or may not know, I'm running this whole site through [Github Pages](https://pages.github.com/).
+As you may, or may not, know, I'm running this whole site through [Github Pages](https://pages.github.com/).
 It's pretty awesome.
 It's pretty simple and I can run everything from a single Github Repository.
 And it's free too.
 A previous version of this site was run through a small combined CMS / Hosting platform called [Webhook](http://www.webhook.com/).
 It wasn't expensive, but it also wasn't free.

 While Webhook made it very easy to create a blog, it's a little more complicated with Github Pages.
 As it's just a repository full of HTML, CSS and Javascript files, I would have to create new pages for each individual blog post.
 Doable, but horribly boring and inefficient.